 AI ≠ Pink Slips: Why Automation Is Hiring, Not Firing

-Companies using AI-native tools aren’t shrinking their teams.
-They’re growing.
+Companies using AI-native tools aren’t shrinking their teams—they’re growing.
 They’re unlocking new capacity, launching product lines faster, and creating jobs that didn’t exist a few years ago.

 Here’s what we’re seeing:

-15 times more code, that’s not a layoff trigger—it’s a reason to hire more engineers.
+When one engineer equipped with AI can ship 15 times more code, that’s not a layoff trigger—it’s a reason to hire more engineers.
 The productivity unlock changes what’s possible, and companies respond accordingly.

-synthetic data designers.
+Think prompt engineers, model auditors, synthetic data designers.
 Or roles we’re seeing on the ground:

 - Data stewards